ArgoCD SSO Integration SAML2.0

 There are two main ways to configure SSO in ArgoCD:

-This is a good choice if you already have an OIDC provider you are using, such as Github, Auth0, Microsoft, Keycloak, Google, Okta, etc.
+1. This is a good choice if you already have an OIDC provider you're using, such as Github, Auth0, Microsoft, Keycloak, Google, or Okta.

 About SAML 2.0

-SAML (Security Assertion Markup Language) was established in 2001 as a standard for exchanging authentication and authorization data between identity providers (IdP) and service providers (SP).
-In 2005, an updated version of this standard, SAML 2.0, was approved to standardize the exchange of identity information for cross-domain authentication and authorization.
+SAML (Security Assertion Markup Language) was established in 2001 as a standard for exchanging authentication and authorization data between identity providers (IdPs) and service providers (SPs).
+In 2005, an updated version of this standard, SAML 2.0, was approved, standardizing the exchange of identity information for cross-domain authentication and authorization.

-The standard is intended to enable user authentication and authorization across different domains.
-The original problem was that users needed a consistent and secure way to authenticate themselves when accessing multiple applications and services.
+The standard aims to enable user authentication and authorization across different domains.
+The original problem was the need for a consistent and secure method of authentication when users accessed multiple applications and services.

 The SAML specification defines the following terms:

-- SAML Profile: An XML file that defines how to use SAML messages for business use cases such as cross-domain SSO.
-It typically contains X.509 certificates, IdP and SP identifiers, the URL where the SP accepts assertions (ACS URL), the types of bindings supported, etc.
+• SAML Profile: An XML file that defines how to use SAML messages for business use cases such as cross-domain SSO.
+It typically contains X.509 certificates, IdP and SP identifiers, the URL where the SP receives assertions (ACS URL), supported binding types, etc.

-- Trust Relationship: An agreement between a SP and an IdP, usually maintained by an X.509 certificate or by exchanging metadata prior to authentication.
+• Trust Relationship: An agreement between the SP and the IdP, usually maintained by an X.509 certificate or by exchanging metadata before authentication.

 SP-Initiated SSO